-Contact International SOS travel assistance (ogc.yale.edu/erm/ISOS).
+Contact International SOS travel assistance.
 Available to all students 100+ miles from Yale.

 - Request a destination-specific medical and security pre-travel consultation – email Philadelphia@internationalsos.com or call 215-942-8478.

-- Download, print and carry the ISOS membership card while you travel so you have their emergency contact information if you ever need it.
+- Download, print, and carry the ISOS membership card while you travel so you have the contact information.

 - Visit the ISOS Yale online member center to sign up for ISOS email alerts.

-In the event of a major emergency, Yale will be able to contact you.
+- Register Your Travel: In the event of an emergency, Yale will be able to contact you.

-Check with your medical insurance provider before you travel to verify coverage of routine medical needs and coverage limitations while you are outside the U.S. For students enrolled in Yale Health Basic and Hospitalization/Specialty Coverage, your Yale Health insurance coverage is good worldwide in the event of a health emergency.
+- Understand Medical Insurance Abroad: Check with your medical insurance provider before you travel to verify coverage of routine medical needs and coverage limitations while you are outside the U.S.

-Travelers on Yale-related business (including students traveling on study abroad programs, doing research, attending conferences or student organization travel) now have coverage for up to $250,000 in out-of-country medical expenses for treatment for accidents or sicknesses that occur while traveling.
+Travelers on Yale-related business (including students traveling on study abroad programs, doing research, attending conferences or student organization travel) have some coverage for out-of-country medical expenses for treatment for accidents or sicknesses that occur while traveling.
 Visit https://ogc.yale.edu/erm/ISOS and click on “Out-of-country medical care coverage” for additional information.

 Before you get on a plane, train, or in an automobile consider protecting your electronic devices while away.
-Take a quick look at these travel tips and look into registering a secondary or alternative phone for multi-factor authentications.
+Review these travel tips and look into registering a secondary or alternative phone for multi-factor authentications.

 International students and scholars on non-immigrant visas.